BKWLD/php-library/README.md

 1. Add to your composer.json's requires: `"bkwld/library": "~2.0"`.
 Then do a regular composer install.
 2. Add as a provider in your app/config/app.php's provider list: `'Bkwld\Library\LibraryServiceProvider',`
+3. Add these validation rules:

+	"file" => "The :attribute must be a file", "unique_with" = "The :attribute has already been taken",

 ## Usage